 What Does a Medical Assistant Do on a Day-to-Day Basis?

-The exact day-to-day duties of a medical assistant vary based on a number of factors, not the least of which is the kind of setting they find themselves in - clinical or administrative.
-For instance, you’ll often find a medical assistant in an administrative setting having to perform a few of the following duties during the course of the day.
+The exact day-to-day duties of a medical assistant vary based on several factors, not the least of which is the kind of setting they find themselves in - clinical or administrative.
+For instance, you’ll often find a medical assistant performing a few of the following duties during the day in an organizational setting.

 - Greeting and welcoming patients

-- Scheduling examination, appointments and follow-ups for patients
+- Scheduling examinations, appointments, and follow-ups for patients

 - Taking messages for medical staff